yasin64035/QR/README.md

 ## License

-My Awesome Project is licensed under the MIT License.
+BMI Calculator is licensed under the MIT License.
 See `LICENSE` for more information.